cruncher/sparky/README.md

 ##### The sparky object

-The sparky object emits lifecycle events (and your custom events, so you can use it to hook it into rest of your app if necessary).
+A sparky object is an array-like object of DOM nodes that have been bound to data models.
+It also emits lifecycle events and exposes a few methods for interacting with the template.

+A sparky object emits three lifecycle events:

-<code>ready</code>: triggered after Sparky first updates the node
+- <code>ready</code>: triggered after Sparky first updates the node

-<code>insert</code>: triggered when the node is inserted into the DOM (BUGGY)
+- <code>insert</code>: triggered when the node is inserted into the DOM (CURRENTLY UNRELIABLE)

-<code>destroy</code>: triggered when the node has been unbound from the model
-and removed from the DOM
+- <code>destroy</code>: triggered when the node has been unbound from the model and removed from the DOM

+(The only way to destroy template binding is with <code>sparky.destroy()</code>)

-Controllers are called with the <code>sparky</code> object as their <code>this</code> value.
+Controllers are called with the <code>sparky</code> object as their
-It's common to listen to lifecycle events inside a controller:
+<code>this</code> value.
+It's common to listen to lifecycle events inside a
+controller:

     function myCtrl(node, model) {
         var scope = { day: 'unknown'; };